Sayed161/StudyStream/README.md

 # Online School Platform

 Welcome to the Online School Platform!
-This platform is designed to facilitate e-learning by providing users with access to various courses, interactive quizzes, resources, and instructor interaction.
+This Django-based project is designed to facilitate e-learning by providing users with access to various courses, interactive quizzes, resources, and instructor interaction.
 Below is an overview of the features and functionalities implemented in this platform:

 ## 1. User Registration and Authentication:
 - Users can register for an account, which involves providing necessary details.